Destinations of Leavers from Higher Education record 2011/12

 HESA undertook a fundamental review of the Destinations of Leaver from Higher Education (Early DLHE) record, for implementation in C11018.
 For details please see:

 One of the outcomes was the agreement that SIC would be coded centrally.
-The aims of centralising the SIC coding being primarily consistency of coding and reducing burden on higher education providers (HEPs) by removing the need for this data to be locally coded.
+The aims of centralising the SIC coding being primarily consistency of coding and reducing burden on institutions by removing the need for this data to be locally coded.

 Full details of the process undergone before data are assigned a SIC code are detailed in the flowchart below.

 HESA will not enter into correspondence about the coding of individual records unless we believe there are serious errors in our SIC coding partner's methods or if the level of unknown codes are such that the data would be unfit for purpose.
 If an HEI requires a more accurate coding they will need to obtain more accurate employer information for that student and resubmit their data for recoding.

 Contact Liaison by email or on 01242 211144.